A strike on a mosque kills 19 as Israel bombards northern Gaza and southern Beirut

 “Pray for us,” he wrote on Facebook.

-Local journalists said one of their colleagues, Hassan Hamd, was killed in artillery shelling on his home in Jabaliya.
-He had worked as a freelance TV reporter and his footage had aired on Al Jazeera and other networks.
+Hassan Hamd, a freelance TV journalist whose footage had aired on Al Jazeera and othr networks, was killed in artillery shelling on his home in Jabaliya.
 Anas al-Sharif, an Al Jazeera reporter in northern Gaza, confirmed his death.

 Hamas-led militants killed some 1,200 people in the Oct.
 7 attack and took another 250 hostage.
 They are still holding around 100 captives, a third of whom are believed to be dead.